Logo of European Union

 Cons

-• "Using with BigCommerce, we have to generate our own coupon codes.
+• "Using together with BigCommerce, we have to generate our own coupon codes.
 The interface also does not seem as friendly to our older customers, as we get frequent emails about misunderstandings.
 That, however, is just user error."

 • "Some options are harder to find within the software, and the email preview could be a little more advanced."